muety/muetsch.io/source/_posts/my-experiences-with-the-oracle-java-11-developer-certification.md

 ## The Course
 The course's target audience includes developers, who already have a decent amount of experience with programming in Java, but not necessarily are experts, yet.
 Motivation for taking the course could be to further improve your skills or to specifically prepare for the certification.
 A certification like this, in turn, can help developers set themselves apart from potential competitors on the job market.

-I, personally, have been developing web application in Java for a few years now and would consider my experience and language skills fairly advanced.
+I, personally, have been developing web applications in Java for a few years now and would consider my experience and language skills fairly advanced.
 However, I was surprised how much I could still learn, though.
 I even got to know feature of Java that I haven't had heard of before.

 Contents of the course range from the most essential things like types, variables, loops and conditions over inheritance principles, streams, I/O and JDBC throughout to low-level multi-threading and concurrency concepts and details about the fairly new Java 9 module system.